-Ed Shaw works hard to protect your rights and aggressively pursue your defense.
-We have over 17 years of experience handling criminal cases ranging from simple to extremely serious.
+Attorneys Edward Shaw and Andrew Wipper work hard to protect your rights and aggressively pursue your defense.
+We have over 20 years of collective experience handling criminal cases ranging from simple to extremely serious.

 What should I do if I am charged with a crime?

 It is important that your constitutional rights are fully protected and that you get the most reliable and honest legal representation possible.
 Criminal charges are very serious matters and how you manage them WILL affect the rest of your life.